-I will also admit that I’m angry.
-Very angry.
-I think that it is plain wrong that OOP is considered the de-facto standard for code organization by many people, including those in very senior technical positions.
-It is also wrong that many mainstream languages don’t offer any other alternatives to code organization other than OOP.
+I think that it is not right that OOP is considered the de-facto standard for code organization by many people, including those in very senior technical positions.
+It is also unacceptable that many mainstream languages don’t offer any other alternatives to code organization other than OOP.

 Hell, I used to struggle a lot myself while working on OOP projects.
 And I had no single clue why I was struggling this much.
 Maybe I wasn’t good enough?
 I had to learn a couple more design patterns (I thought)!
 Eventually, I got completely burned out.

 This post sums up my first-hand decade-long journey from Object-Oriented to Functional programming.
-I’ve seen it all.
 Unfortunately, no matter how hard I try, I can no longer find use cases for OOP.
 I have personally seen OOP projects fail because they become too complex to maintain.